Azure/kubeflow-aks/docs-site/content/en/docs/Deployment Options/custom-password-tls/index.md

 1. The first step is to generate a new Hash/Password combination using bycrypt.
 There are many ways of doing this, eg by generating it [using python](https://github.com/kubeflow/manifests/blob/master/README.md#change-default-user-password).
 For simplicity we will be using coderstool's [Bycrypt Hash Generator](https://www.coderstool.com/bcrypt-hash-generator) for testing purposes.
 Do not do this for production workloads.
 In the plain text field, enter a password for your first user, then click on the "Generate Hash" button.
 You can generate multiple if you have multiple users.
     ![Generate password](./images/brypt-password-generation.png)
-1. Head to the tls-manifest/manifests/common/dex/base/config-map.yaml file and update the hash value there (around line 22) with the hash you just generated.
+1. Head to the deployments/tls/dex-config-map.yaml file and update the hash value there (around line 22) with the hash you just generated.
 You can also change the email address, username and userid.
 In addition, you can setup multiple users by adding more users to the array.
 Please update the default email address in the params file located at manifests\common\user-namespace\base\params.env file if changed from default.
 1. Update your auth.md file with the new email address and password (plain text password not hash) or store the secrets in a more secure way
 1. Copy the contents of this newly updated manifests folder to the kubeflow manifests folder.
 This will update the files so the deployment includes your config changes.
     ```bash
-    cp -r tls-manifest/manifests .
+    cp -a deployments/tls manifests/tls
     ```
 1. cd to the manifests folder and install kubeflow
     ```bash